2017 was the start of our Great Loop adventure. We hope you can follow Yvon and myself on our boating adventure. We completed it on June 9, 2018.

 The next day we planned on leaving but the winds were still strong so we stayed an extra night.
 We had record low water.
 Some boats in the marina were sitting in mud at low tide, we were spared that nightmare.
 I took some pictures, but a professional photographer approached us to possibly post a picture of our boat in a boating magazine.
 He has one hundred photos in the Waterway Guide that we are using.
 Hope our boat makes the cut.

 We left on Tuesday, after waiting for the winds to calm down.
 It was calm, but we were waked by two disrespectful powerboaters.
 Everthing that wasn't closed or tied went flying.
 We aren't used to that kind of boating.
 No big mess but frustrating.
-We spent the night under the stars at Cattle Creek with three other boats.
-The sunset was beautiful as it set in The Savannahs of Georgia.
-Miles and miles of marshland.
-Later the sky was full of stars.

 Our last stop in Georgia was on Isle of Hope at the marina.
 We did some reprovisioning and had a great meal at Castaway.
 We chose it because it was packed of locals.
 We weren't disappointed.